 The shingles vaccine is considered an important vaccine for seniors because our immune system weakens as we age.
 The recommendation for vaccination is based on the potential severity of symptoms and long-term complications.

-A shingles vaccine called Zostavax is no longer used in the United States as of November 2020.
+A shingles vaccine called Zostavax is no longer used in the U.S. as of November 2020.
 If you received that vaccine, the CDC recommends talking with your doctor about getting the Shingrix vaccine.

 |The CDC’s fact sheet on shingles lists these risks and potential complications:|